Skip to main content

 Step 2: Upload the install script

-The install script downloads the Oso binaries and configures tools.
-It reads OSO_ENVIRONMENT and USER_EMAIL directly from the managed plist written in Step 1 — no user interaction required.
+The install script runs silently on each device and does two things: it configures your coding agents (Claude Code, Cursor, Codex) to route traffic through Oso for session monitoring, and it registers the device and user with Oso for identity correlation.
+It reads OSO_ENVIRONMENT and USER_EMAIL directly from the managed plist written in Step 1, with no user interaction required.
 Copy the script below.

 #!/bin/bash